Improving forecasting performance using covariate-dependent copula models: Application to financial data forecasting

-for $i,j=1,...,n$, where $Y_{1(1)}\leq,...,\leq Y_{1(n)}$ and $Y_{2(1)}\leq,...,\leq Y_{2(n)}$ are the ordered values of \textsf{Return} for S\&P100 and S\&P600, respectively.
-Figure~\ref{fg:SP100-SP600-empCopula} shows that the empirical copula is very close to the Fréchet-Hoeffding upper bound copula, which means extreme positive dependence between data S\&P100 and S\&P600 \citep{nelsen2006introduction}.
-Figure~\ref{fg:SP100-SP600-empCopula} also suggests that the positive dependence restriction of the Joe-Clayton copula is appropriate for modeling the data without rotating the scale.
-Furthermore, \citet{joe2005asymptotic} shows that the usual two-stage approach for copula estimation is not efficient for extreme dependence near the Fréchet bounds, which is the case in our application.
+Figure \ref{fg:SP100-SP600} shows the time series of the daily returns.
+It is shown that there is huge volatility in the returns for both the S\&P 100 and the S\&P 600 during the 2008 financial crisis.
+Figure~\ref{fg:SP100-SP600-empCopulaDensity} depicts six empirical densities for the \textsf{Return} variable that are partitioned into blocks estimated with normal kernel methods by assuming independent observations.
+The empirical densities in Figure~\ref{fg:SP100-SP600-empCopulaDensity} show that the dependences, especially the lower tail-dependence, changes over time.
+There are signs of extreme positive dependences during the 2008 financial crisis.
+Figure~\ref{fg:SP100-SP600-empCopulaDensity} also suggests that there is a strong lower tail-dependence and upper tail dependence during and after the 2008 financial crisis.
+The two-parameter Joe-Clayton copula is appropriate for modeling the data without rotation.
+Furthermore, \citet{joe2005asymptotic} shows that the usual two-stage approach for copula estimation is not fully efficient for extreme dependences, which is the case in the empirical studies exhibited in Figure~\ref{fg:SP100-SP600-empCopulaDensity}.